geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 # Building for devices #

 This page complements the main page about [Building](building.html) with information that is specific to individual devices.

+The only supported phone with the current release is the GSM/HSPA+ Galaxy Nexus, a.k.a. "maguro".
+GSM/HSPA+ Galaxy Nexus is currently the recommended device to use with the Android Open-Source Project.

+In addition, [PandaBoard](http://pandaboard.org) a.k.a. "panda" is supported in the master branch only, but is currently considered experimental.
+The specific details to use a PandaBoard with the Android Open-Source Project are in the file `device/ti/panda/README` in the source tree.

-The only supported devices are Nexus S, a.k.a. "crespo", and Nexus S 4G, a.k.a.
+Nexus S, a.k.a. "crespo", and Nexus S 4G, a.k.a. "crespo4g", are supported with
-"crespo4g".
+gingerbread, but can't currently be used with newer versions of the Android Open-Source Project.

-Nexus S is the recommended device to use with the Android Open-Source Project.
+Nexus One a.k.a. "passion" is obsolete, was experimental in gingerbread and unsupported, and can't be used with newer versions of the Android Open-Source Project.

-Nexus One a.k.a. "passion" is experimental and unsupported.
-Android Developer Phones (ADP1 and ADP2, a.k.a. "dream" and "sapphire") are obsolete, were experimental and unsupported in froyo, and can't be used with gingerbread.
+Android Developer Phones (ADP1 and ADP2, a.k.a. "dream" and "sapphire") are obsolete, were experimental and unsupported in froyo, and can't be used with newer versions of the Android Open-Source Project.

 ## Building fastboot and adb ##